openhab/openhab-addons/addons/voice/org.openhab.voice.marytts/README.md

 The MaryTTS service produces audio streams using WAV containers and PCM (signed) codec with 16bit depth.
 The sample frequency depends on the chosen voice and ranges from 16kHz to 48kHz.

+## Log files
+The log files of Mary TTS are not bundled with the openHAB log files in `userdata/logs/openhab.log` but are stored in their own log files at `userdata/log/server.log`.